StefanoDalMas/LLVM/README.md

 # LLVM
-Some LLVM tests and toy examples using LLVM infrastructure
+Some LLVM tests and toy examples using LLVM infrastructure, building a compiler for Kaleidoscope programming language via C++ leveraging LLVM infrastructure